DevEnvy-HackWithFriends/Documentation/README.md

 # Documentation
 This project includes all the documentation for creating and maintaining Docker containers and Che workspaces.

+You can view the full Google Doc at: https://docs.google.com/document/d/1EubdOVb4f2I7dKux-w_FmA48H9vyPgBgrAcuzUZkn_8/edit?usp=sharing, or read the pdfs uploaded in this folder.

 1) Install and run Docker and Che.
 Read DevEnvy_documentation_1_install_and_run.pdf

 2) Create a new workspace in Che.
 Read DevEnvy_documentation_2_che_create_new_workspace.pdf